Regularity of unconstrained $p$-harmonic maps from curved domain and application to critical $p$-Laplace systems: Abstract

 \section{Abstract}

 Given $p\geq 2$ and a map $g : B^n(0,1)\to S_n^{++}$, where $S_n^{++}$ is the group of positively definite matrices, we study critical points of the following functional:

 We show that if $g$ is uniformly close to a constant matrix, then $v$ is locally Hölder-continuous.
 If $g$ is Hölder-continuous, we show that $\g v$ is locally Hölder-continuous.
-As an application, we specialize to the case $p=n$ and we prove that any continuous solution to $|\lap_{g,n}u|\aleq |\g u|^n_g$ satisfies additional regularity properties depending on the regularity of $g$.
+As an application, we prove that any Hölder-continuous solution to $|\lap_{g,p}u|\aleq |\g u|^p_g$ satisfies additional regularity properties depending on the regularity of $g$.
+In the case $p=n$, only the continuity is assumed \textit{a priori}.